Sleep Training System™

-Moreover, even the best sleepers will awaken to some degree at least 10 to 15 times per night and forget about it by morning.
-Finer indications of arousal, such as brain wave activity measured in a sleep lab, show that normal sleepers actually awaken some 10 times or more per hour on average, although these arousals typically last less than 15 seconds.
+Moreover, even the best sleepers will awaken to some degree at least 10 to 15 times per night and usually forget about them by morning.
+Finer indications of arousal, such as brain wave activity measured in a sleep lab, show that normal sleepers actually awaken some 10 times or more per hour on average, although these microarousals typically last less than 15 seconds.
 Transient awakenings like these are benign, and by themselves nothing to worry about.

 So if you do wake up in the middle of the night – and you’re not awakened by some external noise or disturbance – there’s a good chance you’ve just completed one of these natural sleep cycles.
 You may also remember a dream from a just completed REM stage.